Police Scotland provide the following guidance on their website:

 What will happen if you report an incident of spiking to Police Scotland?

-Once reported, and if spiking is suspected, officers may take a non-invasive urine sample.
+- Once reported, and if spiking is suspected, officers may take a non-invasive urine sample.

-Some drugs leave the body in less than 12 hours, so it is important to report and test as soon as possible.
+- Some drugs leave the body in less than 12 hours, so it is important to report and test as soon as possible.
 Other drugs remain in the body longer so testing can take place up to seven days after the incident.

-The test results will come back in three weeks and Police will keep you updated on progress.
+- The test results will come back in three weeks and Police will keep you updated on progress.

-It is not a crime to have illegal drugs in your system (unless you are driving), so please don’t let this stop you reporting.
+- It is not a crime to have illegal drugs in your system (unless you are driving), so please don’t let this stop you reporting.
 We know it can be scary to report, but Police are here to help you.

-Police will also determine whether any additional crimes against you have occurred and support with this.
+- Police will also determine whether any additional crimes against you have occurred and support with this.

-The University's Equally Safe Team can offer to meet with you, where you can talk through your experience in a confidential, safe space.
+- In addition, if you are a student, the University's Equally Safe Team can offer to meet with you, where you can talk through your experience in a confidential, safe space.
 They can also link you in with relevant support across the university, and externally.